Zero Energy Home Design

 “The most powerful instrument of change on the planet is the stroke of a designer’s pen.”
 Edward Mazria, Architecture 2030

 An affordable Zero Energy Home begins with an integrated Zero Energy Home (ZEH) design.
-It is best to develop a ZEH design in conjunction with a project team, consisting of the owner, the builder, the energy consultant, the landscaper, and the designer.
-This approach is key to developing a home design that meets the owner’s needs, integrates the construction methods necessary for reaching the Zero Energy goal, and takes into account how the home interacts with the site and it’s surroundings – both local and regional.
-Getting to the level of insulation, air tightness, energy efficiency, and solar exposure needed to create a cost-effective Zero Energy Home requires that a wide variety of small issues be effectively addressed in the design phase, including exploring the most cost effective options and ideas for reaching Net Zero – and the site is the best place to begin.
+It is best to develop a ZEH design in conjunction with a project team-owner, builder, energy consultant, the landscaper, and designer.
+Getting to the level of insulation, air tightness, energy efficiency, and solar exposure needed to create a cost-effective Zero Energy Home requires that a wide variety of small issues be effectively addressed in the design phase, including exploring the most cost effective options for reaching Net Zero and verifying them through Energy Modeling.

-For the most cost-effective ZEH design, the selection of the site and the siting of the home must take climate, wind, sun, shade and topography into account.
-It is important to choose a site with a sufficiently wide east-west lot line to allow for the placement of the home on the site so that there is adequate south facing roof for solar collectors and adequate south facing windows and doors for passive solar gain.
-The site should be free of immoveable obstructions, such as trees, neighboring homes, and land forms that could interfere with adequate solar access.
-Also, the site should not be excessively exposed to prevailing winds or have topography that would unnecessarily increase the costs of a Zero Energy Home.
+For the most cost-effective ZEH design, the selection of the site and the siting of the home must consider climate, weather patterns, wind, sun exposure, shade, temperature, heating/cooling degree-days and topography.
+It is important to choose a site with a sufficiently wide east-west lot line to allow for the placement of the home on the site so that there is adequate south facing roof for solar collectors and south facing windows and doors for passive solar gain.
+The site should be free of immoveable obstructions, such as trees, neighboring homes, and land-forms that could interfere with adequate solar access.
+The site should not be excessively exposed to prevailing winds or have other topography features that might unnecessarily increase the costs of a Zero Energy Home.

 A thorough solar evaluation of the site, using a handheld shade analysis tool, such as a Solmetric SunEye is recommended.
-The Suneye measures shade and solar access for the home and offers digital and graphical displays of the amount of solar energy available at the site.
-Many solar companies will visit the site and offer this solar analysis at no cost to the homeowner or builder.
+The SunEye measures shade and solar access for the home and offers digital and graphical displays of the amount of solar energy available at the site.
+Many solar companies can visit the site and offer this solar analysis at no cost to the homeowner or builder.
 The solar analysis is important for designing passive solar, solar photovoltaic (PV) and solar thermal (hot water) systems.
-It impacts the site selection, the location and orientation of the home and roof, the roof area needed for solar, and the window area needed for passive solar.
+It impacts the site selection, location and orientation of the home and roof, roof design, and roof and window area needed for solar PV and passive solar..
 This data may also indicate which trees need to be cleared or trimmed to increase solar exposure.
 Taking full advantage of the solar potential for each site is one of the lowest cost strategies for achieving a successful Zero Net Energy Home Design.

-Design elements specified in a Zero Energy Home B.O.D. may include: raised heel trusses; double walls with offset studs or other energy conserving wall assembly; simple, appealing lines without sprawl; placement and sizing of windows; strategies for reducing heat loss through conduction; plans for ducts and wiring to be inside the conditioned space; and other features.
+Design elements specified in a Zero Energy Home B.O.D. may include: raised heel trusses; double walls with offset studs or other energy conserving wall assembly; simple, appealing lines without sprawl or unnecessary corners; placement and sizing of windows; placing and sizing of south window overhangs, strategies for reducing heat loss through conduction; plans for ducts and wiring to be inside the conditioned space; and other features that will make the home easy to insulate and easy to make air tight.
 At different stages during the design process, the energy consultant should conduct energy modeling using the energy parameters being discussed to contribute approximate energy usage data to the B.O.D.
-The project team contributes to the B.O.D.throughout the design process.
+The project team contributes to the B.O.D.throughout the design process..

 When contemplating the design and the construction of an affordable Zero Energy Home, size and shape do matter.
 Smaller homes use less energy for space heating and cooling.
-Limiting the size of the home will have a direct impact on overall energy required on site, and should help reduce costs.
-The savings from building a home about 10% smaller may fully pay for the additional cost of a Zero Energy Home without sacrificing quality or livability.
-Smaller homes can be designed to look and feel larger while also having ample storage space; and for many people they can be more convenient and livable than larger homes.
+Limiting the size of the home will have a direct impact on overall energy required on site, helping to reduce costs.
+The savings from building a 10% smaller home can help pay for the additional cost of a Zero Energy Home without sacrificing quality or livability.
+Smaller homes can be designed to look, feel, and live larger while also having ample storage space, and can be more convenient and livable than larger homes.

 Shape is also important.
 The shape of the home should be kept simple and in scale to the user and the site.
-Rather than a sprawling design, a building with a low exterior surface to volume ratio, with as few corners as possible, and with simple clean lines will save energy and construction costs.
-It is useful to think of the home as an insulated six-sided box with the insulated floor, four walls, and ceiling making up the box.
+Rather than a sprawling design, a building with a low exterior surface to volume ratio, with simple clean lines and minimal “corners” will save energy and construction costs.
+It is useful to think of the home as an insulated six-sided box with the insulated floor, four walls, and ceiling making up the “box”.
 Each additional corner or cantilever increases the amount of framing required and makes air sealing and insulating more challenging.

-The excellent book, The Not So Big House, describes how a small home can be designed to look large, spacious and comfortable.
-Features, such as extra storage spaces within otherwise poorly utilized spaces in a home, as well as, the addition of extra storage space or a flex room in the garage area outside of the more costly conditioned space, can contribute to making a smaller home function as well as a larger home.
+The excellent book, The Not So Big House, describes how a smaller home can be designed to look large, spacious and comfortable.
+Features, such as extra storage spaces within otherwise poorly utilized spaces in a home, or the addition of extra storage space or a flex room in the garage area outside of the more costly conditioned space, can contribute to making a smaller home function as well as a larger home.

 Design for Added Insulation

 Think of the home as a six-sided box in which all six sides need to have the most cost-effective insulation possible.
-The R-values on each side of the box, as determined by energy modeling, must be sufficient to reach the zero net energy goal.
+The R-values on each side of the box, as determined by energy modeling, must be sufficient to reach the zero net energy goals.
 Thicker walls, deeper floor assembly and raised heel trusses for the roof may need to be included in the design to accommodate sufficient insulation depth depending on the insulation materials and methods selected.
-If dense-pack fiberglass or cellulose insulation is used, 8″ to 12″ thick, double walls with off-set studs may need to be included in the design, depending on the local climate, to provide adequate space in the walls for the insulation.
+Depending on the local climate, the use of dense-pack fiberglass or cellulose insulation may require, 8″ to 12″ thick, double walls with off-set studs to provide adequate space in the walls for the insulation.
 The R-value for each side of the six sides should be detailed on the plans.
-Moisture related issues should be considered in the design of highly insulated building assemblies such as these.
-Moisture related challenges are best prevented by designing assemblies that are both breathable and airtight.
+Moisture related issues should be considered in the design of highly insulated and airtight building assemblies such as these.
+Designing assemblies that are both breathable and airtight prevents moisture related challenges.

 Design with a Continuous Air Barrier

 The house should be designed with a continuous air barrier.
 All the cracks, holes, and exterior envelope penetrations of the home’s six-sided box must be systematically sealed.
-All penetrations, such as for electrical, ERV/HRV venting, gas, and water should be minimized and included in the design.
+All penetrations, for electrical, ERV/HRV venting, gas, and water should be minimized and included in the design.
 For example, recessed can lighting can be eliminated or the cans can be recessed in soffits.
-Similarly ERV/HRV vents could replace bathroom venting systems, and possibly kitchen venting systems, further reducing penetrations.
-The air barrier could be drawn on the building plans and carefully detailed, indicating which contractor is responsible for each air sealing detail and what material they should use.
+Similarly ERV/HRV vents can be used in place of less efficient, leaky bathroom and kitchen venting systems, further reducing penetrations.
+The air barrier should be drawn on the building plans and carefully detailed, indicating which contractor is responsible for each air sealing detail and what material they should use.
 This information could later be included in the scope of work for each subcontractor.

 Using a Thermal ByPass checklist during the design phase will help ensure that all aspects of designing a continuous airtight thermal barrier are considered.
-An in-depth Thermal ByPass Checklist is available from Energy Star and another is available from Green Building Advisor.
+An in-depth Thermal ByPass Checklist is available from Energy Star or from Green Building Advisor..
 The thermal barrier should be explicitly detailed on the home design.

 All duct-work could be designed to be within the conditioned space to optimize the integrity of the air barrier and insulation.
-According to Green Energy Advisor, ducts can be kept inside by locating them in a conditioned basement, in a conditioned, crawl space, in an unvented conditioned attic, in open-web floor trusses (especially in a two story home), in soffits, in dropped ceilings, or in a chase designed into special roof trusses.
+According to Green Energy Advisor, ducts can be kept inside by locating them in conditioned areas such as a basement or crawl space, unvented conditioned attic, open-web floor trusses (especially in a two story home), soffits, dropped ceilings, or a chase designed into special roof trusses.